 On-disk data placement.
 Shore's implementation assumes a fixed number of pages per extent (8 by default) and allocates extents contiguously in a device's logical block space.
 Therefore, the LBN (logical block number) and the extnum (extent number) for a given page, identified by a pid (page identifier), can be easily computed.
-To match allocation and accesses to the values of the AC-CESS DELAY BOUNDARIES attribute, we modified Shore to support variable-sized extents.
-A single extent now consists of a number of pages and an additional unallocated amount of space, the size of which is less than one page.
+To match allocation and accesses to the values of the ACCESS DELAY BOUNDARIES attribute, we modified Shore to support variable-sized extents.
+A single extent now consists of some number of pages and an additional unallocated amount of space less than one page in size.